lopezpdvn/lopezpdvn.github.io/pages/resume.md

 ## Education

-- Master of Information Engineering in Computer Science, 2015, Autonomous University of Nuevo León.
+- **Master of Information Engineering in Computer Science**, 2015, Autonomous University of Nuevo León.
 Overall Grade 94.5/100.0

 - Bachelor of Mechatronic Engineering, 2012, Autonomous University of Nuevo